Vadim2090/Grants-Program/my_project_name.md

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-Мы видим metronomo как модуль mintbase
+We see Metronomo as the part of Mintbase marketplace contract 2.0 allowing merchants to create product selections based on user profiles and similarity to other projects

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-Все проекты экосистемы mintbase
+Mintbase ecosystem projects

 #### What need(s) does your project meet?
-Дать проектам инструмент привлечения и удержания пользователей:
-- выявления источников привл
-- выявления профилей пауер юзеров, улучшать их опыт и эффективно привлекать новых на основе этих данных
+As the part of marketplace contract 2.0 allow merchants to create product selections based on user profiles and similarity to other projects to grow revenue

-- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
+#### Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
 Wombi

- - If so, how is your project different? специализация на NFT-маркетплейсах (как пример, можем двигаться в сторону рекоменд системы на коллекциях)
+#### If so, how is your project different?
+We are focused on tools for NFT projects

- - If not, are there similar projects in related ecosystems? мы не знаем таковых
+#### If not, are there similar projects in related ecosystems?
+-

 ## Team :busts_in_silhouette: